LouiIII3/Bit_Music_Project/README.md

 - Token-based registration enhances authentication and security, facilitates stateless architecture, separates infrastructure components, improves user experience, and enables consistent authentication across applications.

-#### 2. Direct Login and Registration Feature Implementation in V1 Version
+#### 2. Direct Login and Registration Implementation in V1 Version

-- Decided to implement login and registration features directly without relying on frameworks like Spring Security.
-This decision was made to deepen understanding of basic concepts and operational principles.
+- Decided to implement the login and registration functions directly without relying on frameworks like Spring Security.
+This is to gain a deeper understanding of the basic concepts and working principles.
-- By directly exploring various security and authentication technologies, we aim to broaden understanding of different technologies and advance our technology stack.
+- By directly exploring various security and authentication technologies, we aim to broaden our understanding of different technologies and advance our technical stack.

+#### 3. Deep Learning Environment Setup According to Model API (2024-02-11)

+- Set up a deep learning environment according to the Model API to enhance exercise data analysis and prediction capabilities.
+This allows users to receive more sophisticated and customized exercise plans.

+#### <s>4.
+Camera Heart Rate Measurement (2024-02-11)</s>

+- <s>Removed due to difficulty in obtaining accurate data when the face is not visible.</s>

-#### 3. Email Verification Feature Added (2024-04-16)
+#### 5. Email Verification Feature Added (2024-04-16)

-- Added functionality to verify user email addresses to enhance security.
-Email verification helps verify user identities and protect access to accounts.
+- Added a feature to verify the user's email address to enhance security.
+Email verification helps confirm the user's identity and protect access to the account.

-#### 4. Exercise Data Storage Feature Added (2024-05-02)
+#### 6. Exercise Data Storage Feature Added (2024-05-02)

-- Added functionality to store user exercise data, allowing users to record and track their workouts.
+- Added a feature to store users' exercise data, allowing them to record and track their workouts.

-#### 5. Exercise Data Collection Feature Added Using Tensorflow (2024-05-10)

-- Added functionality to collect and analyze user exercise data using Tensorflow.
-This feature will help learn and improve user exercise patterns.

-#### 6. Exercise Data Transfer Feature Added Using QR Codes (2024-05-13)
+#### 7. QR Code-based Exercise Data Transfer Feature Added (2024-05-13)

-- Added functionality to easily transfer exercise data between users using QR codes.
+- Added a feature to easily transfer exercise data between users using QR codes.
 This allows users to easily share and compare workout results.

+#### 8. HTTPS Usage (2024-05-19)

+- Enhanced security by using HTTPS (HTTP Secure) for data transmission.
+HTTPS encrypts the data being transmitted, preventing man-in-the-middle attacks and eavesdropping on the network.

+#### 9. Load Balancer Usage (2024-05-25)

+- Handled HTTPS traffic using Amazon Web Services (AWS) Load Balancer.
+The AWS Load Balancer manages SSL/TLS certificates and safely distributes traffic, improving both the availability and security of the application.

+#### <s>10.
+IPv6 Usage (2024-05-31)</s>

+- <s>Upgraded the network infrastructure to be future-oriented by adopting IPv6.</s> (Reverted to IPv4 due to issues with SSH connectivity.)

 <br><br>

-## Issues Encountered During Development
+## Issues Encountered

 - Failed to directly retrieve data from the database.
-- Database modification.
+- Database modifications.
-- App beta (iOS) connection on April 2, 2024.
+- iOS app beta connection on April 2, 2024.
-- April 3-5, 2024: <br>
+- April 3-5, 2024 <br>
-  Identified malware attacks on the Spring Boot files and contacted AWS for assistance.
+  Encountered malware attacks on the Spring Boot file and contacted AWS for resolution.
-- April 10, 2024: <br>
+- April 10, 2024 <br>
   Decision to use Spring Security in the Spring Boot project.
-- May 15, 2024: <br>
+- May 15, 2024 <br>
-  Issue arose with Tensorflow module not functioning correctly after deployment on the server.
+  Tensorflow module working correctly locally but having issues after server deployment.